Call Us Send Us a Message

 To check if the watch is authentic, you can just compare the serial number with the above-mentioned information.
 For instance, you have a GMT-Master, which first came out in 1954, with a serial number that corresponds to a Rolex from the 1940s, then you could be holding a fake.

 Also, counterfeit watches are usually furnished well but the serial number area is not typically well finished.
-If it is a original Rolex watch, the serial number engravings on the case will be deep and sharp.
+If it is a original watch, the serial number engravings on the case will be deep and sharp.
 If it is a newer model, the laser etching on the rehaut will be precise.

 Kevin Ghassemi WatchMaestro